nkueng/travelblog/copenhagen/cph2.md

 In my last [post](cph1), I told you all about starting out in a new country (yes, I did it again).
 Setting up one's life is an exhausting activity.
 Not only did I have to run after my legal status in Denmark.
 I also had to furnish an empty flat, find places and people to pursue my hobbies with, and – not to forget – start working on a new job.

 ![christmas tree](imgs/2/christmastree.jpeg)
-The culmination of my internship: Christmas lights made from my company's product
+The culmination of my internship: Christmas lights made from my company's products.

 As you’d expect, there wasn’t much time to just lie back and enjoy the wonderful things happening to me.
 But this changed drastically after the Christmas Break.
 Following a lot of *exploration*, it was not time for some *exploitation*.
 For the second leg of my internship in Copenhagen, I made sure to live every moment to the fullest.
 A quality that’s widely popular in Denmark.